 - Año Nuevo: From December to March, elephant seals come to breed on these beaches.
 The bulls can weigh up to 5,500 pounds!
 Docents will guide you for a nature walk as you go to see these huge males fight.

-What About the Culture: San Francisco, Berkeley, and Oakland?
+What Is Bay Area Culture Like?
+San Francisco, Berkeley, and Oakland

 - Haight-Ashbury Street: The origin of hippie counterculture.